'The Elizabeth Warren of the sci-fi set': Author faces criticism for repeated use of tribal traditions

 And like Ortiz, Denetdale argues that Roanhorse's appropriations expose how little she knows about the people she portrays in print.

-"For her to present to a larger audience that she knows what she's talking is just ridiculous," said Denetdale, who serve as chairs of the Navajo Nation Human Rights Commission, whose role is to protect the well-being of the Dine people.
+"For her to present to a larger audience that she knows what she's talking is just ridiculous," said Denetdale, who chairs of the Navajo Nation Human Rights Commission, whose role is to protect the well-being of the Dine people.
 "And it's harmful and it's violent."

 Emily Mah: Rebecca Roanhorse Reads from Trail of Lightning and Takes Audience Questions, June 26, 2018